jangler/oracles-randomizer/doc/ages_notes.md

   then Ages.
 - The trading sequence is removed.
 The second sword is in the item pool, and the Poe in Yoll Graveyard gives a randomized item.
+- The red soldier who takes you to Ambi's palace for bombs waits in Deku Forest instead.
+Talk to him to trade mystery seeds for an item.
 - The first **and** second prizes for Target Carts are randomized.
 Only the first item for each other minigame is randomized, with the exception of the Lynna Village Shooting Gallery, which has no randomized prize since its